The Art of the Deal: Questions of veracity

 Chapter six, "Grand Hyatt", tells the story of Trump's true first big deal.
 Without it, the book opined, "I'd probably be back in Brooklyn today, collecting rents."
 In his 1992 biography of Trump, journalist Wayne Barrett, who had covered the project in detail, took issue with many of the book's claims.
 In particular, he noted the absence of nearly all the key players—from New York governor Hugh Carey, a longtime Trump family associate, to city planners betting their careers on the novel private-public partnership, to Louise Sunshine, Carey's former chief fundraiser.
 "In The Art of the Deal," Barrett wrote, "it was as if Donald walked out onstage alone."
+Sunshine later recalled that the project also involved Fred Trump, the Pritzker family, New York City and a 40-year tax abatement requiring extensive city approvals.

 Chapter seven, "Trump Tower," opens with a fully hatched plan.
 "In order to put up the building I had in mind, I was going to have to assemble several ... adjacent pieces—and then seek numerous zoning variances."
 George Ross, one of Trump's lawyers on the project and later his lieutenant on The Apprentice, seasons 1–5, recalled the process differently.
 Where Trump depicted himself expertly poring over his "air-rights contract" and "discover[ing] an unexpected bonus," Ross wrote: "I enlightened Donald about the zoning laws that permitted one owner to sell and transfer unused building rights (commonly called air rights)."
 One key step involved the adjacent Tiffany's store.
 "Unfortunately, I didn't know anyone at Tiffany," Trump wrote, "and the owner, Walter Hoving, was known not only as a legendary retailer but also as a difficult, demanding, mercurial guy."
 Trump claimed that he cold-called Hoving and tricked him into a one-sided deal.
 Per Ross, however, the transaction was aboveboard and owed entirely to Fred Trump's business connections: "Donald's father and Walter Hoving had done some business together and Donald's father suggested to Donald that he could work out a fair deal with Hoving in a short period of time."

 Based on Trump's tax returns between 1985 and 1994 which showed a loss greater than "nearly any other individual American taxpayer" during that period, co-author Schwartz suggested that the book might be "recategorized as fiction".

+Discussing the book's legacy during Trump's second presidency, Bloomberg senior executive editor Tim O'Brien told MSNOW that The Art of the Deal is "a non-fiction work of fiction about [Trump]'s history as a dealmaker which was littered with mistakes."